-Is Kapil Sharma Doing A Film With Salman & Sohail Khan?
+Is Kapil Sharma Doing A Film With Salman Khan & Sohail Khan?

 - Kapil Sharma: It Is Hurtful To Read Things Which Are Not True, Need Some Me Time To Recuperate

 Kapil Sharma has been in news since a long time.
-The actor had grabbed headlines for Twitter rant.
-He had also filed case against his ex-managers Preeti and Neeti Simoes, and a journalist.
+The actor had grabbed headlines for his Twitter rant.
+He had also filed a case against his ex-managers Preeti and Neeti Simoes, and a journalist.
 Post the incident, the actor had vanished.

-There were also reports that the actor is suffering from depression and taking treatment.
+There were also reports that the actor is suffering from depression and is taking treatment for the same.
 A few reports also suggested that he was travelling.
-Because his health issues (or controversy) his new show, Family Time With Kapil Sharma was shut down.
+Because of his health issues (or controversy) his new show, Family Time With Kapil Sharma, was shut down.

 Kapil Chats With His Fans

 A few days ago, Kapil surprised his fans by chatting with them.
-He had revealed that he will be

-returning soon with something new.
+He had revealed that he would be returning soon with something new.
 He also updated about his health to his fans.

 Kapil Is Doing A Movie With Salman & Sohail!

 Recently, there were reports that the actor-comedian will make a comeback in Salman Khan's film that will be directed by his brother, Sohail Khan.
-Apparently, a few years ago, when Sohail was judging a comedy reality show, he had promised Kapil that he will make a movie with him.
+Apparently, a few years ago, when Sohail was judging a comedy reality show, he had promised Kapil that he would make a movie with him.

 Sohail Had Promised Kapil

-Many of them thought Sohail is keeping up his promise of doing a movie with Kapil!
-But here is a bad news for Kapilians!
+Many of them thought Sohail is fulfilling his promise of doing a movie with Kapil!
+But here is the bad news for Kapilians!
 Kapil is NOT doing the film with Salman and Sohail.

 Kapil Is NOT Doing A Movie With Salman